Air Conditioner Repair Checklist

 Your unit’s airflow can be decreased by a plugged air filter or dirty condenser.

 A dusty filter can cause a lot of troubles, like:

 - Frozen refrigerant lines or evaporator coil

 - Causing your system to stop working more quickly

-We propose installing new flat filters monthly, and creased filters every three months.
+We propose installing new flat filters monthly, and pleated filters every three months.

-If you aren’t sure when you last installed a new one, switch off your equipment fully and remove the filter.
+If you aren’t sure when you last replaced your filter, switch off your equipment fully and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an attached filter box or wall-mounted return air grille.